skclifton/cs4414-project/README.md

 }
 ```

 In this example, an Arc is used to share data between tasks.
 An acronym for Atomically Reference Counted data, the Arc creates a pointer to share data between tasks.
 Since it is owned by the start task, and each task gets a unique cloned version, it is immutable and can be safely passed into owned closures.
 The Arc only provides a pointer to share a memory location between tasks, and doesn't guarantee any form of safe or controlled access though.
 To control access to the data here, we must use a RWLock or similar type.
-The RWLock allows multiple tasks to read data, an immutable action, from that portion of memory.
-When a task needs to mutate the RWLock data, it must request write privileges.
+The RWLock allows multiple tasks to conduct immutable actions, like reading data, with that portion of memory.
+When a task needs to mutate the RWLock data it must request write privileges.
 When these are granted, all other tasks trying to access the data will block until the writing task is finished and has relinquished control.

 Of course, sometimes we want to look at the underlying structures used for this.
 Example 4 shows how we can safely share data between tasks using senders and receivers.

-#### Example 4: Senders, Reciervers and a Channel
+#### Example 4: Senders, Receivers and a Channel

 ```rust
 use std::task;